Effect of health on intelligence: Stress

 A recent theory suggests that early childhood stress may affect the developing brain and cause negative effects.
 Exposure to violence in childhood has been associated with lower school grades and lower IQ in children of all races.
 A group of largely African American urban first-grade children and their caregivers were evaluated using self-report, interview, and standardized tests, including IQ tests.
 The study reported that exposure to violence and trauma-related distress in young children were associated with substantial decrements in IQ and reading achievement.
-Exposure to Violence or Trauma lead to a 7.5-point (SD, 0.5) decrement in IQ and a 9.8-point (SD, 0.66) decrement in reading achievement.
+Exposure to violence or trauma was correlated with a 7.5-point (SD, 0.5) decrement in IQ and a 9.8-point (SD, 0.66) decrement in reading achievement.

 Violence may have a negative impact on IQ, or IQ may be protective against violence.
 The causal mechanism and direction of causation is unknown.
 Neighborhood risk has been related to lower school grades for African-American adolescents in another study from 2006.